stuartellis/multiform/README.md

 The tooling is compatible with the UNIX shell and Make versions that are provided by macOS.
 You can install *jq* and Docker on macOS with whatever tools that you prefer.

 > /!\ **WSL:** The project and tooling are not yet tested on WSL.
 They should work correctly on any WSL environment that has Make, jq and Docker installed.
-Alternatively, use the Development Container.
+Alternatively, use a development container.

 ## How to Add The Tooling to Another Project